(Full time / Part time) 2023 start

-The independent research project is one of the most important and potentially fulfilling parts of the degree.
+The independent research project is one of the most important parts of the degree.
 Projects cover a wide range of topics and usually include around six to eight weeks of practical work.
 A number of our students have been based overseas for their project.

 If you study part time, the course will last for two years and you’ll study around half of the total number of modules each year.